secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

-Minnesota is one of the five states in the country that requires you to buy PIP and uninsured/underinsured coverage.
-With more than 11.5 percent of drivers in the state are either uninsured or carry less than required insurance, it is vital to have adequate coverage in case of an accident.
+Minnesota is one of the five states that require you to buy PIP and uninsured/underinsured coverage.
+With more than 11.5 percent of drivers in the state either uninsured or carrying less than the required insurance, it is vital to have cheap auto insurance in Minnesota to ensure adequate coverage in case of an accident.

-Uninsured/underinsured coverage helps if an uninsured driver hits you, and they are unable to pay for damages.
+Uninsured/underinsured coverage helps if an uninsured driver hits you and they cannot pay for damages.

 Question: How do I know if my provider would cover me?